abrahamce/fusionpbx-sce-install/README.md

 fusionpbx-sce-install
 --------------------------------------
 The SCE stands for Simple Cluster Edition.
-This script will creat a two server cluster with the minimum of input.
+This script will create a two server cluster with the minimum of input.
 Just change one file and its almost as easy as a regular FusionPBX install

 ```